Extreme weather is nearly universal experience: AP-NORC poll - WTOP News

-WASHINGTON (AP) — An overwhelming majority of people in the U.S. say they have recently experienced an extreme weather event, a new poll shows, and most of them attribute that to climate change.
+WASHINGTON (AP) — An overwhelming majority of people in the United States say they have recently experienced an extreme weather event, a new poll shows, and most of them attribute that to climate change.

-But even as people across the country join Saturday to tend to the planet in recognition of Earth Day, the poll shows relatively few say they feel motivated when they talk about the issue.
+But even as many across the country mark Earth Day on Saturday, the poll shows relatively few say they feel motivated when they talk about the issue.

-About half of U.S. adults say they have grown more concerned about the changing climate in the last year, and a growing number say they are talking about it.
+About half of U.S. adults say they have grown more concerned about the changing climate in the past year, and a growing number say they are talking about it.

 Adriana Moreno said she feels like she’s been talking about climate change for years, but it’s only recently that the 22-year-old high school teacher has noticed her older family members bringing up the issue more and more – “almost every time I see them,” said Moreno, a Democrat in New York.

-Her family on the east coast talks about how the seasons have changed, and her family in El Salvador talks about how poorly some crops on their farm are faring.
+Her family on the East Coast talks about how the seasons have changed while her family in El Salvador talks about how poorly some crops on their farm are faring.
 After years of hearing about Moreno’s own interest in the issue, her parents have themselves become more interested.

 It’s not that they didn’t believe in climate change before, Moreno said, but it was “out of sight, out of mind.”

-NOAA uses weather disasters that cost $1 billion as a measure of climate change and it how hits people.
+NOAA uses weather disasters that cost $1 billion as a measure of climate change and how it affects people.
 Last year there were 18 of those events, costing more than $165 billion in total and killing 474 people.
 That included Hurricane Ian and an ongoing drought in the West.

 These types of weather events hit the nation on average once every 82 days in the 1980s, but are now smacking the country at a rate of slightly more than once every two weeks, Spinrad said.